 Disclaimer: Safety regulations and equipment requirements may vary by country, state, or industry.
 Always consult local laws and official safety authorities, such as OSHA or your regional equivalent, to assure compliance with current safety standards.

-The safety of your job site is affected by the training and policies you have in place and how effectively you manage your safety equipment.
+The safety of your job site is influenced by the training and policies you have in place, as well as how effectively you manage your safety equipment.
 One can only imagine the disturbance caused when you hurry to locate that perfect glove with the proper sizing or wait too long to realize you need more essential eye protection.
-Poor logistical control can lead to time and labor loss and jeopardize workers’ safety.
-This post will walk you through some actionable steps to organize safety equipment supplies so they are easily obtainable and prevent accidents.
+Poor logistical control can lead to time and labor losses and jeopardize workers’ safety.
+This post will guide you through some actionable steps to organize safety equipment supplies, making them easily accessible and reducing the risk of accidents.

 1. Start With a Full Inventory Check

 First, you want to do a complete inventory of your equipment.
-Bring out everything from storage, check use-by dates, look for damage, and double-check quantities.
-This gives you a running list of what you have and what needs replacing.
-You’ll be ordering extras or missing supplies without a good starting point, and running low.
-When you get done, compile a master list and keep it handy, then you won’t be making any mistakes or second-guessing.
+Bring out everything from storage, check the use-by dates, look for damage, and double-check quantities.
+This provides a running list of what you have and what needs replacement.
+You’ll be ordering extras or missing supplies without a clear starting point, and you’ll run low.
+When you’re done, compile a master list and keep it handy; then you won’t make any mistakes or second-guess yourself.

 2. Create a Centralized Storage System

 Establish a single storage space rather than distributing supplies over several rooms or corners of the warehouse.
-This will help you more clearly identify what is accessible and lessen the likelihood of equipment loss or misplacement.
-Remember to keep comparable safety equipment supplies grouped so replenishing becomes second nature; use labeling and signage that makes sense to you.
+This will help you identify more clearly what is accessible and reduce the likelihood of equipment loss or misplacement.
+Remember to keep comparable safety equipment supplies organized and grouped so that replenishing becomes second nature; use labeling and signage that makes sense to you.

 3. Use Digital or Systematic Tracking Tools